-Total assets increased by approximately \$11.4 million to \$14.4 million at June 30, 2018 compared to \$3.0 million at December 31, 2017.
-This increase is primarily attributable to the acquisition of the exclusive license intangible asset from CoNCERT, for PCS-499 in exchange for CoNCERT receiving \$8 million of Processa common stock that was owned by Promet (or 2,090,301 shares) and the recognition of the approximately \$3.0 million deferred tax liability related to the acquired temporary difference for the intangible asset between book and tax basis and transaction costs.
-The intangible asset is used in research and development activities and has alternative future uses (in research and development projects or otherwise).
+Our total assets increased by approximately \$10.5 million to \$13.5 million at September 30, 2018 compared to \$3.0 million at December 31, 2017.
+Our assets increased by \$11 million when we exercised our option to acquire the exclusive license from CoNCERT related to patent rights and know-how to develop and commercialize compounds and products for PCS-499 and each metabolite thereof in exchange for \$8 million of our common stock (2,090,301 shares), and the related income tax effects resulting from the temporary difference between the book and tax basis of the intangible asset and transaction costs.
+The intangible asset is used in research and development activities and management believes it has alternative future uses (in research and development projects or otherwise).
 As a result, the acquisition cost of approximately \$11 million was capitalized and is being amortized over the intangible asset's useful life in accordance with Topic 350, Intangibles - Goodwill and Other.
-We also sold 1,402,442 common stock units for approximately \$3.2 million in May and June of 2018.
+In May and June of 2018, we sold 1,402,442 common stock units for approximately \$3.2 million and are using these proceeds to fund our operating activities.
+Lastly, we made prepayments totaling \$220,000 to our contract research organization (CRO) related to our Phase 2a clinical trial for NL.